How Steel Tariffs Are Affecting Compact Tractor Prices for 2026

 Note: Policy and pricing inputs change frequently.
 The observations below reflect recent trends and my on-the-ground experience; check with us for current numbers.

 Equipment prices keep climbing at our Astoria dealership, and steel tariffs are a big reason why.
-The 2025 changes aren’t just policy talk—they’re showing up in real numbers when you shop for tractors and implements.
+The 2025 tariff increases aren't just policy talk—they're showing up in real numbers when you shop for tractors and implements.
+And despite what you may have heard about the Supreme Court decision, the tariffs hitting your equipment costs aren't going anywhere.

-Here’s the part that shows up on quotes: Steel and aluminum tariffs have increased significantly through 2025.
-Industry guidance indicates tariffs were reinstated in early 2025 and doubled by mid-year, affecting the cost of imported metal components.
+Here's the part that shows up on quotes: Steel and aluminum tariffs increased significantly through 2025 and remain at those levels.
+Tariffs were reinstated at 25% in early 2025 and doubled to 50% by June.
+In August 2025, the government expanded the list of covered products by 407 categories, including many ag and construction machinery subheadings.

 Here's what most folks miss: these aren't just hitting imported tractors.
 They're affecting every brand because the raw materials come from overseas, even when final assembly happens here.